tarantool/cartridge-cli/doc/pre-post-build.rst

     #!/bin/sh

-    # The main purpose of this script is to remove build artifacts from resulting package.
+    # The main purpose of this script is to remove build artifacts from the resulting package.
-    # It will run after `tarantoolctl rocks make` during application build.
+    # The script will run after `tarantoolctl rocks make` during application build.

     rm -rf third_party
     rm -rf node_modules